Kalia Upazila

 Kalia (কালিয়া) is an upazila of Narail District in the Division of Khulna, Bangladesh.
 Kalia Thana was established in 1866 and was converted into an upazila in 1984.
 It is named after its administrative center, the town of Kalia.

 Geography

 Kalia Upazila has a total area of 301.32 sqkm.
 It borders Lohagara Upazila to the north, Dhaka Division to the east, Bagerhat and Khulna districts to the south, Jessore District to the southwest, and Narail Sadar Upazila to the northwest.
 The Nabaganga River flows south through the upazila.

 Demographics

-According to the 2011 Bangladesh census, Kalia Upazila had 48,579 households and a population of 220,202, 16.3% of whom lived in urban areas.
-10.8% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 55.3%, compared to the national average of 51.8%.
+As of the 2011 Census of Bangladesh, Kalia upazila had 48,579 households and a population of 220,202.
+54,831 (24.90%) were under 10 years of age.
+Kalia had an average literacy rate of 55.25%, compared to the national average of 51.8%, and a sex ratio of 1019 females per 1000 males.
+35,744 (16.23%) of the population lived in urban areas.

 Administration

 Kalia Upazila is divided into Kalia Municipality and 14 union parishads: Babrahasla, Baioshona, Boronaleliasabad, Chacuri, Hamidpur, Jaynagor, Kalabaria, Khashial, Mauli, Pahardanga, Panchgram, Peroli, Purulia, and Salamabad.
 The union parishads are subdivided into 111 mauzas and 187 villages.

 Kalia Municipality is subdivided into 9 wards and 19 mahallas.